Lauren Hansen Avatar

 • No analytics or reporting.

-360Learning is a stand-alone corporate LMS like Docebo and Absorb, but it’s unique in the way users can collaboratively create content directly within the platform.
+360Learning is a stand-alone corporate learning management system like Docebo and Absorb, but it’s unique in the way users can collaboratively create content directly within the platform.
 Being able to do so offers more flexibility in content creation and curation.
 Users don’t necessarily need to resort to available templates or import files from external tools which might not render correctly in the LMS portal and mobile app.

 Administrators can collaborate on the back end to create and iterate on training material.
 This makes it easier to keep content current and expedite the go-live process.
 They can provide feedback privately on the back end that users never see on the front end.